 NymphCrystal Meth Fly

 The Crystal Meth is a devastatingly effective egg pattern designed for Great Lakes steelhead and salmon fishing.
 This flashy variation of the classic sucker spawn uses Diamond Braid to create a glittering, translucent egg cluster that fish find absolutely irresistible.
-Simple to tie yet deadly in the water—this fly belongs in every steelheader's box.
+Simple to tie yet effective in the water—this fly belongs in every steelheader's box.

 Fall, Winter, Spring